nieuwmijnleven/private/BasicExample.md

 User user3 = new User(null, new Address(null));
 ```
 - The constructor parameters for User and Address are all non-nullable.
 Passing null violates the null-safety rules.
-- Therefore, errors occur for user2 and user3.
+- Therefore, warnings occur for user2 and user3.

 ---